scolapicchioni/blazor/Lab01/readme.md

 > - Share server-side and client-side app logic written in .NET.
 > - Render the UI as HTML and CSS for wide browser support, including mobile browsers.
 > - Integrate with modern hosting platforms, such as Docker.
+> - Build hybrid desktop and mobile apps with .NET and Blazor.

-Take some time to read [the whole document](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-6.0) to get a hang of what it is and how it works.
-Especially because, in order to begin, we need to make a choice between [Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-server) and [Blazor Web Assembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly).
+Take some time to read [the whole document](https://learn.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-7.0) to get a hang of what it is and how it works.
+Especially because, in order to begin, we need to make a choice between [Blazor Server](https://learn.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-7.0#blazor-server) and [Blazor Web Assembly](https://learn.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-7.0#blazor-webassembly).

 Personally, I'm not a big fan of Blazor Server.
 Sure,